FAQ

 Questions people should understand before they ever touch setup.

-The goal is to make the model clear: keep the inbox workflow, move brand identity complexity into routing, and avoid replying from the wrong sender.
+The goal is to make the model clear: keep the inbox workflow you already have, route each domain email address to the right working inbox, and avoid replying from the wrong sender.
+Your mail stays in your own account — OhRelay only handles the routing layer.

 Common questions